Enjoy some speed surgery -- Victorian style!

 The actual Operating Theatre itself is like a mini-amphitheatre, with some wooden balconies around a table in the pit.
 That's where the patient will be lying (screaming) while you watch (cower) in the stands.
 Whilst he is writhing in pain the doctor will explain some of the methods the Victorians used, and how they compare with the methods today.

 Craig has never been to this actual event (he's too frightened), but have a read of that review on his blog to see what the Operating Theatre is like inside.
-Feel free to ask him some questions about it as well.

 If you're interested in early medicine then you might like to give the Florence Nightingale Museum a try as well.
 Or how about the Alexander Fleming Museum in Paddington Hopsital?
 The Science Museum has quite a lot of exhibits about early medicine.

 Got a question? – Talk about this event

 Craig’s review – “You'll find the Old Operating Theatre and Herb Garret in an attic at the top of a tower, and you have to climb up a tight and winding wooden staircase to reach it.
 It's not your normal kind of museum.
 It's like a creaky-old cottage in the rafters -- a bit like a witch's cottage in the woods.
 You probably think that I'm exaggerating, but I promise you I'm not.
 I'm bein… continued”